Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 Starting a Wine Collection

 - Not all wines are created to be aged.
-In fact, most wines are best drunk young.
+Most wines are best enjoyed within 1-5 years of its release.

 - Improper storage can easily ruin your wine.